How do I ________?

 • 3:00 PM- School is finished for the day.

 And everyday will be different.
-If we had a dr’s appt in the morning we wouldn’t start school until after lunch and we’d run school a bit later.
-No one is going to slap your hand if you don’t put in 8 hrs of schoolwork a day.
+If we had a doctor appointment in the morning, we wouldn’t start school until after lunch and we’d run school a bit later.
+No one is going to slap your hand if you don’t put in eight hours of schoolwork a day!
 Oh and I need to share another secret here.
 My kids only had homework at night if they were really misbehaving and didn’t get their work done during school hours.
 Once they realized they would have their evenings free, they did their work quick so they could just go play after supper chores were done.

 How much prep time does it require for each student?
 The really depends on which curriculum you decide to go with.
-As a general rule of thumb.
-Basically free curriculum equals more time prepping for the parent.
+As a general rule of thumb: free curriculum equals more time prepping for the parent.
 More expensive curriculum equals less time prepping for the parent.

 What about the socialization aspect?
-If you asked that question PRE-COVID, I would have sent you this link: Socialization of Homeschooled Children Please go read it.
-I can wait.
+Please go read this: Socialization of Homeschooled Children I can wait.

 What is the cost to homeschool?
 I did a video on this question.
 Click on the video tab of this website and scroll down you will see it there.
 Or you can click here.

 How do I get information about homeschooling?
-Read this website.
+Read this website and thecanadianhomeschooler.com and homeschool.today.
 Take an hour and Google “Homeschooling in Ontario, Canada” and read those pages.
-Google is an amazing thing.
+Google is an amazing thing!

 Where can I find curriculum?
 On this website there is a tab that says Homeschool Helps.
 Hover your mouse over that word and a drop down menu will appear at the bottom it will say: “Where can I find….”

-In grade one the overall expectation for number sense and numeration is: read, represent, compare and order whole numbers to 50, and use concrete materials to investigate fractions and money amount.
-While in grade 2 the over expectations for number since numeration start with: Read, represent, compare, and order whole numbers to 100, and use concrete materials to represent fractions and money amounts to 100 cents.
-No one is going to freak out if your grade one student is learning some of the same things as your grade two student.
-And no one is going to freak out if your grade two student gets a good solid review as your grade one student is learning their math lesson.
+In Grade 1 the overall expectation for number sense and numeration is: read, represent, compare and order whole numbers to 50, and use concrete materials to investigate fractions and money amount.
+While in Grade 2 the overall expectations for number since numeration start with: Read, represent, compare, and order whole numbers to 100, and use concrete materials to represent fractions and money amounts to 100 cents.
+No one is going to freak out if your Grade 1 student is learning some of the same things as your Grade 2 student, and no one is going to freak out if your Grade 2 student gets a good solid review as your Grade 1 student is learning their math lesson.

 Once you understand that there is some general overlap across every single subject across every single grade level that helps you to realize that you can meet these expectations.
-Since we generally feel that children in grade 3 could handle a little bit longer of a math lesson then children in grade one, and if I had kids in grade 1, 2 and three I would start by teaching grade 1 math.
-Then I would have my grade 2 and grade 3 students listening in on the lesson.
-As my grade one student was doing their worksheets I would then move on to the expectations of the grade 2 math.
-It’s the same basic lesson we would practice it, I would demonstrate it I would teach it step-by-step, I would model it and then I would have my grade 2 child start on their worksheet.
+Since we generally feel that children in Grade 3 could handle a little bit longer of a math lesson then children in Grade 1, and if I had kids in grades 1, 2 and 3 I would start by teaching Grade 1 math.
+Then I would have my Grade 2 and Grade 3 students listening in on the lesson.
+As my Grade one student was doing their worksheets, I would then move on to the expectations of the Grade two math.
+It’s the same basic lesson we would practice it, I would demonstrate it I would teach it step-by-step, I would model it and then I would have my Grade 2 child start on their worksheet.

 Math is going to be the hardest subject for teaching individually because frankly for the rest of the subjects I would teach them as a group.
-For language arts we would all be reading the same book, now I would be reading that book outloud to all three kids.
-I might expect my grade one student to draw me a picture and come up with a sentence that I would help them copy about the chapter we just finished reading.
-I might require my grade 2 students to fill in a daily journal about the chapter we just read telling it from their point of you.
-My grade 3 student might have vocabulary words that they have to look up in the dictionary.
+For language arts we would all be reading the same book, now I would be reading that book out loud to all three kids.
+I might expect my Grade one student to draw me a picture and come up with a sentence that I would help them copy about the chapter we just finished reading.
+I might require my Grade 2 student to fill in a daily journal about the chapter we just read telling it from their point of you.
+My Grade 3 student might have vocabulary words that they have to look up in the dictionary.
 These words would come from the chapter we just read.
 Then they might have to retell the story from the point of view of a specific character who wasn’t the main character.
 Each child is doing their activity from the same chapter that I read to all three of them at once.

 As for aligning to the Ontario curriculum that is your own personal choice.
 Know that the same kind of scope and sequence expectations at the Ontario curriculum has you will find a crossed other curriculum companies also.